-Monitoring and controlling risks is performed through the establishment of limits by the Directors, which reflect the business strategy, including the level of risk that the Fund is willing to accept and the market environment in which the Fund operates.
+Monitoring and controlling risks are performed through the establishment of limits by the Directors, which reflect the business strategy, including the level of risk that the Fund is willing to accept and the market environment in which the Fund operates.
 In addition, the Fund monitors and measures the overall level of risk in relation to the aggregate risk exposure across all risk types and activities.

-The Fund invests solely in the Fixed Income Sub Fund that has an investment objective that is consistent with that of the Fund, which results in the Fund being indirectly exposed to market, credit and liquidity risks of the Fixed Income Sub Fund.
-These risks are disclosed in Note 6 of the attached financial statements of the Fixed Income Sub Fund.
+The Fund invests solely in the Sub Funds that have investment objectives that are consistent with those of the Fund, which results in the Fund being indirectly exposed to market, credit and liquidity risks of the Sub Funds.
+These risks are disclosed in Note 6 of the attached financial statements of the Sub Funds.